 Filtration based on reversed BLAST: In this step we BLAST the candidate ortholog in the query gene’s species, and if the query gene is among the first 50 matches, the orthologous pair is valid.

-The pipeline will return all pairs that have passed the above-mentioned filters threshold and specify the values of each test.
+The pipeline will return all pairs that have passed the threshold in all examinations, and mention the values in each test.

-This tool is designed to inform whether a specific amino acid in a human protein is conserved in its C. elegans ortholog sequence.
+The Variant Checker is a tool designed to inform whether a specific amino acid in a human protein is conserved or not in its Caenorhabditis elegans ortholog sequence.

-First, it uses the Ortholog Finder to locate the most probable C. elegans ortholog.
-Next, it checks for conservation of the amino acid of interest.
-If conservation is confirmed, the tool will provide the user with the corresponding site in the worm protein amino acid sequence.
+It uses the Ortholog Finder to find the human orthologs on which the conservation is checked.
+If this amino acid is conserved, the tool will provide you with the corresponding site in the worm protein amino acid sequence.
 If not, the tool will notify whether the amino acid in the worm sequence is similar or not conserved at all.

-To identify conservation status, the algorithm uses different methods of sequence alignments between the human gene and its ortholog.
-Therefore, each conserved amino acid is delivered with the number of alignments (out of ~2000) supporting the conservation.
-The tool also delivers an alignment score for the region surrounding the relevant amino acid, to assess whether the variation lies within a conserved region of the protein.
-The score shows what percentage of the 60 amino acids around the specified amino acid in the human sequence are aligned with the corresponding amino acids in the worm sequence.
+The tool also provides an alignment score for the region surrounding the relevant amino acid, in order to assess whether the variation lies within a conserved region of the protein.
+The score shows what percentage of the 60 amino acids around the variable amino acid in the human sequence and the corresponding amino acid in the worm sequence are equal.